michaeldmcqueen/resources.gmt.com-website/_workcamp_resources/4-program/pre-trip-devotions.md

 ###### **Discussion**

-Say:**In this piece of the story God tells Moses that he has seen the suffering of his people in Egypt and that he is concerned.
+Say:&nbsp;**In this piece of the story God tells Moses that he has seen the suffering of his people in Egypt and that he is concerned.
 God explains to Moses that he has a plan to rescue his people and bring them to “a land flowing with milk and honey.”**

 **God was present in their sufferings and wanted more for them than their current reality.
 In the same way, God is present in our sufferings.
 He sees us when we are hurting, and he feels the same pain we do.
 But God promises to deliver us to “a land flowing with milk and honey.”
 That journey is not always smooth, it certainly wasn’t for the Israelites.
 However, God will never leave our side.**